Gounlaf/PowerRoute/README.md

 #### CaseInsensitiveEquals
 Useful to compare two strings without taking case into account.

+#### Contains
+This matcher returns true if the value from the input source contains as a substring the value received as an argument.

 #### Equals
 Returns true if the value from the input source is equal to another value received as argument.